Fiscal Year 2022 / 2023

-Jennifer McCue — President & Chief Executive Officer
+Jennifer McCue — President and Chief Executive Officer

-Jennifer is a registered nurse, with a Bachelor’s Degree in Nursing and a Masters of Science in Health Services Administration.
-She is a fellow of the Ivey Business School Community Shift program.
-Prior to joining Bethany, Jennifer held several administrative and leadership roles throughout her healthcare career including providing operational leadership for several multimillion-dollar health care projects.
-She worked with Health Canada during the Kananaskis G8 Summit, providing leadership for the planning and provision of health care to the G8 leaders and their families attending the summit.
+Jennifer is a registered nurse, with a Bachelor’s Degree in Nursing and a Master of Science in Health Services Administration.
+Jennifer is a fellow of the Ivey Business School Community Shift program and holds the designation of Certified Health Executive (CHE) from the Canadian College of Health Leaders.
+Prior to joining Bethany, Jennifer held several administrative and leadership roles throughout her healthcare career.
+During the Kananaskis G8 Summit, Jennifer worked with Health Canada providing leadership for the planning and provision of health care to the G8 leaders and their families attending the Summit.

-Nancy Hughes — Vice-President & Chief Operating Officer
+Nancy Hughes — Vice-President and Chief Operating Officer

 Nancy Hughes is the Vice-President and Chief Operating Officer at Bethany Care Society, one of Western Canada’s largest voluntary, not-for-profit providers of health, housing and community services for seniors and persons with disabilities.